Does homeowners insurance cover roof leaks?

 When does home insurance cover roof leaks?

 Dwelling coverage on a standard homeowners insurance policy may pay out for costs to repair or replace your leaking roof.
 Your policy’s personal property coverage may pay to repair your personal items damaged by the leak, such as furniture and electronics.
-Perils that may cause a roof leak include a fallen tree and rain or snow damage.
+Perils that may cause a roof leak include damage to your home from a fallen tree and rain or snow damage.

 Does homeowners insurance cover water damage from a leaking roof?

 If your roof begins to leak, there's a high likelihood that other elements of your home could face water damage.
-If your roof leak was caused by a covered peril on your policy, then the cost to repair or replace things like furniture, floors, walls, roof and ceilings may be covered.
+If a covered peril on your policy caused your roof leak, it might cover the cost to repair or replace things like furniture, floors, walls, roof, and ceilings.
 Learn more about how home insurance covers water damage.

 Homeowners insurance generally covers damage from a roof leak caused by snow and rain, up to your policy’s limits and minus your deductible.